In the Beginning Was Stanford-Binet

-However, you still need to know where you are in a section and how to budget your time effectively.
-For this reason, one of the most frustrating situations I encounter as a tutor is when students allot a month or less to prepare for a standardized test.
-For the greatest results with preparation, developing a kind of internal clock is a crucial component for success.
-When you take the actual test, checking the clock should ideally be nearly superfluous.
+Timing is the component that pulls all the other work together.
+Just as content mastery takes time, so does figuring out timing and when to pick your battles.
+For this reason, a frustrating situation I encounter as a tutor is when students allot a month or less for test preparation.
+For the greatest results, developing an internal clock of sorts is crucial.
+When you take the actual test, checking the clock should ideally be superfluous.

-How to Apply these Steps to Your Preparation:
+How to Apply these Steps to Your Preparation